Fahrenheit6882/Fahrenheit6882.github.io/site/docs/welcome.md

 Welcome Students and Mentors!

-This is a place where we can share guides about how we run our Team and also about the research that we've done to build our Robot.
+This is a place where we share guides about how we run our Team and also about the research that we've done to build our Robot.
 Click on the sidebar to learn more about various topics.